TimzOwen/IT_Security_Defense_On_systems/it_security005.md

 VPNs can also be used to protect againest remote attackers in a network

 AD in windows can be used to monitor and log for firewalls compromise by system admins

+#### Logging and Auditing:

+Have logging servers on large companies and log systems fro small companies

+SIEM(Security Information and Event Management):

+    Centralized log server

+    has anlysis feature

+formalization

+    process of taking log data in different format and converting it to standardized formart with log structure

+log data to and from clients and timestamp to be sure when  the event occured

+pay attention to patterns and traffic moving in your systems during analysis

+logging servers:

+    rsylog (open source)
+    Splunk Enterprise Security
+    IBM Security Qradar
+    RSA security analytics